 \section{The Data Supply Chain}

 This section explores agent's \textbf{ Perception Module}, the component of an agentic system responsible for acquiring, parsing, and normalizing external information from the environment including instruction prompts, historical dialogs, external knowledge database, etc. The attacker can inject malicious instructions or data into external information sources to subvert the agent’s subsequent reasoning and action.
 We categorize data-driven attacks based on where control is enforced, rather than on the surface form of the payload.
-As with standard LLM supply chain risks, agentic architectures share a fundamental vulnerability: the \textbf{context window}.
-This window serves as a ``shared space'' where secure system commands and untrusted external data are concatenated, inadvertently leveraging the model’s \textbf{In-Context Learning} (ICL) capability to override pre-trained safety alignments.

-However, the severity of these attacks is amplified in agents through expanded \textbf{scope} and \textbf{persistence}.
+Compared with standard LLM, the severity of attacks is amplified in agents through expanded \textbf{scope} and \textbf{persistence}.
 While traditional LLM data risks primarily result in ``one-off'' semantic corruption (e.g., misinformation or toxicity), agent-specific exploits target the \textbf{action-perception loop}.
 In an agentic workflow, the data supply chain is not merely a passive input stream; it functions as a functional \textbf{control signal} for tool-use and long-term planning.
 Consequently, a single poisoned data point does not yield simply a ``bad answer''---it induces a compromised operational state.
 This manifests itself through a shift from \textbf{static} to \textbf{dynamic} vulnerability: while standard LLM risks are often transient and limited to a single response, agentic risks can persist across sessions by prompt infection\cite{lee2024prompt}, poisoning the agent's self-updating memory\cite{zou2024poisonedrag} or triggering unauthorized high-stakes execution of external tools\cite{chen2024agentpoison}.

-In this section, we categorize these data attacks based on the target's persistence: within-session manipulation and across-session manipulation.
+In this section, we categorize these data attacks based on the manipulation persistence: within-session manipulation and across-session manipulation.